-Category of misconduct according to involvement Degree of misconduct Period deemed appropriate Person Involved 1.
-Especially malicious individual who in the intentionally engages in misconduct 10 years Misconduct from the outset of the research
+Category of misconduct according to involvement Degree of misconduct Period deemed appropriate Person Involved in the 1.
+Especially malicious individual who intentionally engages in misconduct 10 years

-2. Author of academic paper, etc. related to The author responsible for the academic paper in question (supervisor, The impact on the advancement of research in the relevant field or society is large, and the maliciousness of the misconduct is deemed to be high.
-5-7 years research in which there has been misconduct first author, or other position of responsibility deemed equivalent) The impact on the advancement of research in the relevant field or society is small, and the maliciousness of the misconduct is deemed to be low.
+Misconduct from the outset of the research 2.
+Author of academic paper, The author responsible for the academic paper in question (supervisor, The impact on the advancement of research in the relevant field or society is large, and the maliciousness of the misconduct is deemed to be high.
+5-7 years etc. related to research in which there has been misconduct first author, or other position of responsibility deemed equivalent) The impact on the advancement of research in the relevant field or society is small, and the maliciousness of the misconduct is deemed to be low.
 3-5 years Author other than that listed above 2-3 years 3.
-An individual involved in misconduct other than that stipulated in 1 or 2 2-3 years An author responsible for academic papers, etc. related to research in which there has been misconduct but who was not The impact on the advancement of research in the relevant field or society is large, and the maliciousness of the misconduct is deemed to be high.
+An individual inv other than that sti olved in misconduct pulated in 1 or 2 2-3 years - nsible for academic pa h there has been misco ppers, etc. related to onduct but who was not The impact on the advancement of research in the relevant field or society is large, and the maliciousness of the misconduct is deemed to be high.
 2-3 years involved in the misconduct (supervisor, first author, or other position of responsibility deemed equivalent) The impact on the advancement of research in the relevant field or society is small, and the maliciousness of the misconduct is deemed to be low.
 1-2 years